muoyo/rock-identifier/PROGRESS.md

 - Added persistence for onboarding completion status
 - Created custom SVG illustrations for each onboarding screen
 - Improved UI design with dynamic gradients and geometric patterns
+- Enhanced Camera Interface with:
+  - Advanced rock positioning guide with depth indicators
+  - Intuitive remaining identifications counter with visual feedback
+  - Improved photo library access with haptic feedback
+  - Animated capture button with fluid transitions
+  - Context-sensitive positioning and lighting guidance
+  - Optimized camera settings for close-up rock photography

 ### Up Next:
-- Adapt CameraView with rock positioning guide
-- Implement remaining identifications counter
 - Design processing screen with animated indicators
 - Create result screens with the "A-HA moment" animation sequence
 - Build tabbed interface for detailed property views

 ## Action Items:
-1. Complete Camera Interface implementation
-2. Implement Processing Screen with animation
+1. Implement Processing Screen with animations
-3. Develop Result Screens with multi-tab interface
+2. Develop Result Screens with multi-tab interface
-4. Refine OpenAI prompt engineering for optimal rock identification
+3. Refine OpenAI prompt engineering for optimal rock identification
-5. Test the core identification flow with sample rock images
+4. Test the core identification flow with sample rock images

 ## Notes:
-- The app follows a freemium model with limited identifications for free tier users
+- The app follows a freemium model with a hard limit of 3 identifications for free tier users
 - Camera permissions are now properly handled with clear explanations
 - Onboarding illustrations use SVG format for crisp rendering at all sizes
 - User interface follows a consistent design language with attention to animation details